pgodschalk/dotfiles/README.md

   more juice than my MacBook Pro can provide.
 Sometimes I run said environment on my Windows machine.
 Though I'll also use plain old Codespaces every now and then.
+- [GitButler](https://github.com/gitbutlerapp/gitbutler) is used mainly for
+  its virtual branch feature.
 - [GitHub Desktop](https://desktop.github.com) is basically there to provide `gh`.
 - [OrbStack](https://orbstack.dev) runs my Docker containers, since Docker